Do Not Disturb Turns My iPhone Into A Burner Phone

 Advertisement

 Is it any wonder when the world is a mess?
-With at least 160 mass shootings already in America this year, the creeping doom of the climate crisis and the cost of living crisis refusing to subside, it is no surprise that we have a desire to shut out the overwhelm.
+With mass shootings, the creeping doom of the climate crisis and the cost of living crisis refusing to subside, it is no surprise that we have the desire to shut out the overwhelm.
 On a micro level, how can you even think about responding to Hinge when you’re at work, trying to concentrate?
 Or the constant stream of dog and baby content in the extended family WhatsApp chat?
 Let alone the 3,000 marketing emails you signed up for and are too lazy to unsubscribe from.

 Yet it’s never out of my hand.
 I’m the person who leaves their phone in portaloos at festivals and takes it with me to the bathroom so I can play music while I shower (because God forbid I am left alone with my thoughts).
 I took 10 days off social media at Christmas last year and made a bigger deal out of it than my birthday.
 The only way I could escape my phone was by making plans, cooking or going for a walk – anything that meant my hands weren’t free to scroll.
 I found that if I stayed in I’d be constantly distracted, unable to watch a film or dedicate my time to anything meaningful.
 The feeling of always being contactable started to really freak me out, yet I couldn’t break away from it.